 Authors note: To obtain N-DEx access, visit the LEEP at www.
 CJIS.gov and fill out the online application.
 If you already have a LEEP account, you can request N-DEx access by finding us in the "Services" section of LEEP and choosing "Request Access".
 For contributing data to the System, contact the N-DEx Program Office's help desk at firstname.lastname@example.org and your request will be routed to the Liaison Specialist associated with your state.
 2015 | Annals

-Citation:Wertheim K, Badgett K. FBI National Data Exchange System’s On-Line Tool Enhances Dispatching by Law Enforcement Agencies throughout the US.
-Annals of Emergency Dispatch and Response.
+Citation:Wertheim K, Badgett K. FBI National Data Exchange System's On-Line Tool Enhances Dispatching by Law Enforcement Agencies throughout the US.
+Annals of Emergency Dispatch & Response.
 2015;3(2):36-37.